Mountlex/glap/README.md

 job_token = "<my-job-token>"
 ```

-Note that there must be exactly one token specified.
+Note that there must be exactly one authentication token specified.

 * Shortcuts for specific repositories.
 For example, the following shortcut points at the `PDFs` job of the `main` branch of `https://gitlab.com/name/repo`.